 Things that need to go somewhere, can go to the car.
 Some women have a basket in their car specifically for things that need to be dropped somewhere else.
 They can check it when heading off and try incorporate that item drop off into another errand.

 Cook once eat twice.
 It doesn’t take much extra time to make a double batch when we cook.
 Then dinner is made for the next night!
 Another option is to bulk cook on the weekend and freeze portions.
 Whether we have a big family or are single, having some nights off from cooking each week is bliss.
-It also means we won’t get so tired of cooking.
-And, a freezer meal is healthier and cheaper than takeout when we are tired.
+It also means we don’t run out for takeaway when we are having a hectic day.
 Great things to cook in bulk and freeze are bolognese sauce, curries, casseroles and soups.
-Vital: get the rest of the family to cook some nights too.

 Two simplifiers for your washing routine.
 The first is to hang anything you can on hangers so they can go directly from the line to the wardrobe.
 That skips a step!
 (We hang them all on a clothes rack to dry and it is easy to bring the whole thing in if rains comes.)
 Secondly let the family sort out their own dirty laundry into colours by having a few hampers for sorting next to the washing machine.
 Saves you doing it.
 More on washing here: Mum-hacks.
 Getting on top of the washing.